ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 ### Changes in Mbed OS 5.10

-Mbed OS Socket API has gone under refactoring for Mbed OS 5.10 release.
-For most of the applications, these changes are not noticeable as legacy behaviour is still emulated in `TCPSocket` and `UDPSocket` classes.
+The 5.10 release refactors the Mbed OS Socket API.
+For most of the applications, these changes are not noticeable because the `TCPSocket` and `UDPSocket` classes still emulate legacy behavior.

-New design contain Abstract Socket interface that can be used directly by applications.
+The new design contains an abstract socket interface that applications can use directly.
 Casting `Socket` pointers back to `TCPSocket` or `UDPSocket` is no longer necessary.

-Upcasting any protocol specific class to `Socket` has no side effect and is recommended API design.
-Knowing the exact type is only required when socket is created.
+Upcasting any protocol specific class to `Socket` has no side effect and is a recommended API design.
+Knowing the exact type is only required when you create the socket.

-New design also emphasis usage of 'SocketAddress' for holding the IP addresses, instead on textual format. `SocketAddress` is a container class that can be used by other protocols than IP in the future.
+The new design also emphasizes use of `SocketAddress` for holding the IP addresses, instead on textual format. `SocketAddress` is a container class that protocols other than IP can use in the future.
 Legacy string versions of `connect()`, `bind()` and `sendto()` functions do not exist in the `Socket` base class, but they exist in `TCPSocket` and `UDPSocket` classes.

-New design also deprecates the TCPServer completely, moving its functionality directly info 'TCPSocket' itself.
-Legacy TCPServer class still exist and is fully functional.
+The new design also renders the TCPServer API unnecessary, moving its functionality directly info TCPSocket itself.
+The legacy TCPServer class still exists and is fully functional.

 ### Using DNS names